FJNel/book-project/api/api-docs.md

 | --- | --- | --- | --- |
 | *(none)* | — | — | This endpoint does not accept a request body. |

+#### Validation & Edge Cases

+- Validation errors return `400 Validation Error` with details in the `errors` array.
+- Daily quota limits return `429` with a daily limit message.
+- If the requested record cannot be found, the API returns `404`.

 #### Email Content

 - **Subject:** `Confirm your Book Project account disable request`